gio-shara-code/crush-it-server/README.md

 - 2 circuits require 3 queries
 - 3 cir. -> 4 queries etc.

-This is probably not the best solution since we are querying a lot and therefore it's inefficient, although we would have exercise info as a stand-alone document so it's would be easier to search and update independently.
+This is probably not the best solution since we are querying a lot and therefore it's inefficient, although we would have exercise info as a stand-alone document so it would be easier to search and update independently.

 ### 2nd Option
 ![Algorithm schema](./images/schema_02.png)